WiIIson/EMGFlow-Python-Package/docs/06 ExtractFeatures API.md

 **Description**

-Extracts usable features from two sets of `Signal` files before and after being smoothed.
-Writes output to a new folder directory, mirroring the file hierarchy of the two inputs.
+Extracts usable features from two sets of `Signal` files (before and after being smoothed).
+Writes output to a new folder directory, mirroring the file hierarchy of the two inputs, and returns a dataframe copy of the results written.
 This assumes that both directories have the same internal file structure.

 Components of a "`Signal` file":
 - Has a column named `Time` containing time indexes